Lemoncode/master-frontend-lemoncode/04-frameworks/05-d3js/02-maps/00-render-map-hover/Readme.md

 }
 ```

-- Let's update the style of the country using two events _mouseover_ _mouseout_
+- Let's update the style of the country using two events, _mouseover_ and _mouseout_:

 ```diff
 svg